MarkusKonk/specleanr/README.md

 **Threshold identification**

-After outlier removal, the threshold to classify a record as an absolute outlier and necessitates to be removed is pivotal in this workflow.
-Therefore we have developed three options for obtaining a threshold.
-A threshold is proportion of methods that flagged a record as an outlier to the total number of methods used.
-For example, if 10 methods are used, and a threshold of 0.7 is used, it indicates that a record flagged in at least methods will be highlighted as an outlier.
-In this package, developed three ways to identify the optimal threshold.
+After outlier removal, the threshold to classify a record as an absolute outlier that necessitates the user to do so objectively is pivotal in this workflow.
+Therefore, we have developed three options for obtaining a threshold.
+A threshold is the proportion of methods that flagged a record as an outlier to the total number of techniques used.
+For example, if a user includes ten methods and sets a threshold of 0.7, it implies that an absolute outlier will be flagged in at least seven methods.
+In this package, we developed three ways to identify the optimal threshold.

-- **Naive method**: where the user sets a value between 0.1 to 1.
-The method is subjective but using this method, its advisable to user a threshold beyond 0.6 to highlight records flagged in atleast more than 50% of the methods.
+- **Naive method**: where the user sets a value between 0.1 and 1.
+The process is subjective, but using this method, it is advisable to use a threshold beyond 0.6 to highlight records flagged in at least 50% of the methods.

-- **Autothreshold** when the user sets **`autothreshold`** to TRUE in **`clean_data_extract()`**, it automatically searches a threshold between 0.5 to 1 and identifies a threshold with the mean number of records retained.
+- **Autothreshold**: When the user sets **`autothreshold`** to TRUE in **`clean_data_extract()`**, it automatically searches a threshold between 0.5 to 1 and identifies a threshold with the mean number of records retained.

 - **loess method**: we apply local regression (locally estimated/weighted scatterplot smoothing) to identify the optimal threshold, a non-parametric smoothing method that uses local